ThatCatDev/package-repo/README.md

 ## For Extension Developers

 ### Naming Convention
-Your repository MUST start with `freelens-ext-` to be included in the registry.
+Your repository name MUST contain both "freelens" and "ext" to be included in the registry.

 Examples:
 - ✅ `freelens-ext-kubernetes`
+- ✅ `my-freelens-ext`
+- ✅ `awesome-ext-for-freelens`
-- ✅ `freelens-ext-metrics-dashboard`
+- ✅ `freelens-metrics-ext`
+- ❌ `my-freelens-plugin` (missing "ext")
-- ❌ `my-freelens-extension` (won't be detected)
+- ❌ `kubernetes-ext` (missing "freelens")

 ### Automatic Inclusion
 Once you create a repo with the correct naming: